#1 Ranked Children’s Hospital by U.S. News & World Report

 I have several questions about my child's hospital bill; who should I call?

 Before calling the billing department, please note that the "Boston Plastic and Oral Surgery Foundation, Inc." is responsible for your office visit with the physician or other healthcare provider.
 Visits to radiology or other services would constitute a bill from "Boston Children's Hospital."

-Billing questions about office visits and/or surgical visits with the "Boston Plastic and Oral Surgery Foundation, Inc." should be directed to MedPro Medical Management at 800-853-8110.
+Billing questions about office visits and/or surgical visits with the "Boston Plastic and Oral Surgery Foundation, Inc." should be directed to Cymetrix at 800-901-8089.

 If you have questions about other hospital services that are billed from "Boston Children's Hospital," call 617-355-3397.

 Is there a place in the hospital where I can learn more about my child's condition?

 The Center for Families at Boston Children's Hospital is dedicated to helping families find the information and resources they need to understand their medical condition and take part in their care.
 In some instances they may be able to connect you with other families in a similar situation.

 The center is open Monday through Friday from 8 a.m. to 7 p.m., and on Saturday from 9 a.m. to 1 p.m.